tudusek/evtranslator/README.md

 # EvTranslator
-Turn any input device to any input device(s) on Linux
+Turn any input device to any input device(s) on Linux.
+This program lets you do advanced pocessing of input device events.
+For example you can remap buttons, split keyboard into multiple separate devices, turn gamepad into keyboard and mouse and many crazy things you can think of.

 ## Usage
 `evtranslator /dev/input/eventX /path/to/configuration.lua [--grab]`